splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-prometheus.rst

 JSON payload
 ------------

-Use the Prometheus alertmanager webhook config to send Prometheus alerts sent to the Prometheus endpoint with this JSON payload will be transformed to alerts in Incident Intelligence.
+Use the Prometheus alertmanager webhook config to send Prometheus alerts sent to the Prometheus endpoint.
+Use this JSON payload.
 See :new-page:`https://prometheus.io/docs/alerting/latest/configuration/#webhook_config`.

 Example JSON payload: